 The Centre for Studies in Aging & Health (CSAH) at Providence Care in Kingston, Ontario works within four pillars of knowledge exchange, education, capacity building and research to improve the health and well-being of older adults with complex needs and their caregivers.
 Sagelink.ca is the web host for CSAH.

 Linkages includes a listing of upcoming events, opportunities and updates related to aging, health and caring for older adults.
-This month’s reading list features some of the most recent academic publications on “Nutrition & Oral Health for Older Adults”.
+This month’s reading list features some of the most recent academic publications on “Sensory Impairment”.

-This reading list includes links to and summaries of a variety of resources regarding nutrition and oral health.
+This reading list includes links to and summaries of a variety of resources regarding sensory impairment.